Aneta Neumann

 1. Aneta Neumann, Denis Antipov, Frank Neumann: Coevolutionary Pareto Diversity Optimization [arXiv]

-2. Adel Nikfarjam, Aneta Neumann, Frank Neumann: Evolutionary Diversity Optimisation for The Traveling Thief Problem [arXiv]
+2. Adel Nikfarjam, Aneta Neumann, Frank Neumann: Evolutionary Diversity Optimisation for the Traveling Thief Problem [arXiv]

 3. Anh Viet Do, Mingyu Guo, Aneta Neumann, Frank Neumann: Niching-based Evolutionary Diversity Optimization for the Traveling Salesperson Problem [arXiv]